bollafa/GFXApiDll/README.md

 I really dont have any other game that I can check, so , if it doesnt work in your game PLEASE LET ME KNOW.

+# DISCLAIMER
+I dont take the responsibility of you getting banned for using this in online games, if you want to speed run in Steam **_remember to play in offline mode_** .
+Just remember to play in offline mode.
 # Credits

 The most important section, yet I dont know why everybody leaves this at the end, or doesnt read it at all.